gongchenpsvm/FollowUpEmailApp/README.md

 # FollowUpEmailApp
-Follow Up Email App for Project Talent

 Discarded.
-Continue to update at repo FollowUpEmailApp.
+Continue to update at repo FollowUpEmailAppServer.